owlstake/celestia-race/deploy-light-node/readme.md

 ```
 tar -czvf /home/backup-celestia.tar.gz $HOME/.celestia-light-blockspacerace-0/*
 ```
-### After that you can use WinSCP to copy the backup data to safe location
+### After that you can use WinSCP to copy the backup data to a safe location

-and remember to backup the file locale in $HOME/data-key.txt too (your celestia seed key)
+and remember to backup the file located in $HOME/data-key.txt too (your celestia seed key)